 There’s been plenty of articles written about how to target Millennial consumers.
-But what about reaching them as buyers or influencers of decisions related to the purchasing of products and services necessary to run, for example, a mortgage company?
+But what about reaching them as buyers, or decision influencers, related to the purchasing of services necessary to make your mortgage company run smoothly and efficiently?
 Many times, they are the “gatekeepers” if not the final decision-makers you need to impress.

 Since 2010, a strong majority of Millennials have assumed management positions, versus their Gen X and Baby Boomer counterparts.
 In fact, according to the Google/Millward Brown Digital “B2B Path to Purchase Study,” last year Millennials made up almost half (46%) of B2B buying decision makers.
 And, with a growing number of U.S. executives becoming eligible for retirement, the percentage of Millennial decision-makers and influencers will continue to grow.
 80 million strong, this demographic segment will comprise 50% of the country’s working population within the next five years.